artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw1/homework1.md

 ## 7. Feedback [3 points]

-1. Approximately how long did you spend on this assignment?
+1. **[1 points]** Approximately how long did you spend on this assignment?

-2. Which aspects of this assignment did you find most challenging?
+2. **[1 points]** Which aspects of this assignment did you find most challenging?
 Were there any significant stumbling blocks?

-3. Which aspects of this assignment did you like?
+3. **[1 points]** Which aspects of this assignment did you like?
 Is there anything you would have changed?